Mekhlabhishek/Test1/book/chapter-9.md

 ## Introduction to getters

-Sometimes we unknowingly define a element declaration even before it is present on the page.
-In such cases you might not get result that you expected.
+Sometimes we unknowingly define an element declaration even before it is present on the page.
+In such cases, you might not get a result that you expected.
 To overcome this `getter` are pretty much handy

 ## Declaring getter